How to Handle Property Encroachment in California in 2026

 • Utility company access rights for power lines or water pipes

-• A recorded pathway allowing a neighbor to reach their backyard
+• A recorded pathway allowing a neighbor to access their backyard

 • Beach or water access rights granted through official agreements